 Calajo is a popular restaurant in La Trinidad.
-It’s a family business ran by Danny and Eunice Wong and its origins started since the 1980s from a small eatery into a establishment known for its delicious Filipino food and indigenous Cordillera dishes.
+It’s a family business ran by Danny and Eunice Wong, and its origins started since the 1980s from a small eatery into a establishment known for its delicious Filipino food and indigenous Cordillera dishes.

-Trying Pinikpikan – a Native Cordillera Dish
+Try Pinikpikan – a Native Cordillera Dish

-Overall, we spend less than PHP 400 (USD 8.00) in Calajo Restaurant and we were all satisfied.
+Overall, we spend less than PHP 400 (USD 8.00) in Calajo Restaurant; and we were all satisfied.
 After a great tour in the strawberry farms, try visiting Calajo and have a taste of great Cordillera dishes.

 Hours: 9AM to 7PM